mica-development/mica-tutorials/README.md

    - Launch the debugger with your selected program
    - Stop at your breakpoints automatically

-   **Key advantage:** You don't need to have the matching source file open - just select the binary you want to debug from the list!
+   **Key advantage:** You don't need to have the matching source file open - just select the binary you want to debug from the list.

 5. **Use debugging controls:**